 The second is helping them grow.
 Once you hire someone, it’s crucial to set them up for success.
 Our rockstar Sales Enablement Director, Cheryl Bisram, developed a best-in-class onboarding program that is incredibly detailed and has received excellent feedback from our new hires.

 The third is retaining our talent.
 The market is competitive, and we work hard to support our people through enablement, career development, compensation reviews, and by creating an enjoyable work environment where people feel successful.

 Sales Strategies and Process

 I spend a lot of time deeply understanding our sales motions and identifying where we can improve.
 This can be everything from tooling to territory management to demo decks, but it’s critical to analyze every step needed to consistently close and retain customers.

-So far in 2021, we’ve hired 20 Account Executives.
+So far in this year, we’ve hired 20 Account Executives.
 As a result, we realized we needed to devise a smarter way to work our TAM.
 We collaborated across Operations, Marketing, Product, and Sales teams to develop a sophisticated framework that is better aligned to how we should be acquiring customers.
 We also used our own product to do this, which was great!

-As the SVP of Sales, a critical part of my role is understanding what our revenue generating functions can deliver.
+As the SVP of Sales, a critical part of my role is understanding what our revenue-generating functions can deliver.
 This requires a lot of cross-functional work to ensure we have the necessary resources and direction to achieve our financial goals.